-Candidates answer three questions on two passages which may be on a similar topic.
+Candidates answer three questions on two passages, which may be on a similar topic.
 Candidates write all their answers in the spaces provided on the question paper.
 Passage A will be 650-750 words and Passage B will be 550-650 words in length.
 Candidates should spend approximately 15 minutes reading the passages.
 These passages will be printed on the question paper insert.
 Dictionaries may not be used.

-Candidates taking this component are eligible for grades 3-9.
+Candidates taking this component are eligible for grades A-E (and A at syllabus level).
+50 percent of the total marks available.